 The reading list from our archives includes full text and/or excerpts from some books which are still currently available in print.
 Other books which are out of print are presented here to help promulgate the work of these important poets.
 You may read these texts for your enjoyment, or even save the HTML or Acrobat files and print out poems.
-But please respect the copyrights of the authors and do not republish, perform or otherwise use these works without our knowledge.
+But please respect the copyrights of the authors and do not republish, perform or otherwise use the non-public-domain texts without our knowledge.

-A large part of our energies are also devoted to preserving and promulgating no-longer-living Poet's Press authors, most notably Emilie Glen, Barbara Holland and Annette Hayn.
-Contributions to the archives for these poets are welcome, in the form of undocumented poems, photographs, and personal reminiscences.
+A large part of our energies are also devoted to preserving and promulgating no-longer-living Poet's Press authors, most notably Emilie Glen, Barbara A. Holland, Shirley Powell, Jack Veasey, and Annette Hayn.
+Back-list Poet's Press titles can be read and downloaded free from The Internet Archive.

 Our Publishing Policy

 The Poet's Press is not a vanity publisher and we do not charge authors to have their books published.
 We select poets and titles that we believe fit our mission.
 Since our founding in 1971 we have produced books in many ways: as hand-bound chapbooks, as commercially printed books, as on-line e-books, and, most recently, back into print using on-demand printing.

 Guidelines for Submissions

 The Poet's Press and Yogh & Thorn books are currently not accepting poetry manuscript submissions from individual poets.
 Poets are just as well-off publishing their own chapbooks.